 Station 5: What Is Color?

-- Shine a flashlight into a prism or onto the surface of a compact disk.
-Draw a picture of the rainbow you see.
+Ms. Sneed nodded and smiled.
+“Yep.
+First, they shine a flashlight into a prism or onto the surface of a compact disk.
+Then they draw a picture of the rainbow they see.

 “Second, they blow bubbles and let them rest on dark paper.
 On the surface of the bubble, a rainbow again appears.
 Although they won’t know the scientific terminology, our kids will quickly realize that white light can be split into the visible spectrum.”

 “I’m so glad that it recommends using a compact disk,” said Mr. Frank.
 “I can never get a rainbow to form using a prism.
 But shining light on a CD will do the trick.”

 Teaching Light Energy with Media